-The study evaluated over 100 sites in California and Arizona related to Cesar Chavez and the farm labor movement.
 The National Park Service partnered with the Center for Oral and Public History at California State University, Fullerton (COPH) to identify sites significant to Cesar Chavez and the farm labor movement and evaluate their significance.

-COPH faculty and students developed a preliminary list of 84 sites based on information obtained through personal interviews, books and essays written in the 1960s and 1970s, declassified FBI surveillance files. newspapers, and photographs.
+COPH faculty and students developed a preliminary list of 84 sites based on information obtained through personal interviews, books and essays written in the 1960s and 1970s, declassified FBI surveillance files, newspapers, and photographs.
 They then conducted site visits to determine current conditions and integrity of the sites.
 The research team noted in their report the challenges of documenting sites associated with transitory events and activities (such as marches or picket lines).
 They observed that many sites associated with important events have changed dramatically in the years since the events, and therefore retain less historic integrity.
 The research team also noted in their report their expectation that additional significant sites will likely be found as information is gathered through the NPS study process.
 The research was completed between October 2009 and December 2010.
-Additional sites were identified through public comments.
 Information has been added and revised based on contributions obtained during public scoping and subsequent research.